Ninjdai1/frights-delight/README.md

 </h1>

-Fright’s Delight is an add-on mod for [Farmer’s Delight Fabric](https://modrinth.com/mod/farmers-delight-fabric) that adds food made from hostile mob drops.
+Fright’s Delight is an add-on mod for that adds food made from hostile mob drops.
 Dishes are created with a “Horror” theme, consume with caution.

 Detailed information can be found on the [Wiki](https://github.com/ChefMooon/frights-delight/wiki)